 As the name suggests, a CRM tool helps build better customer relationships by recording in-depth customer information, including sales conversations, purchase history, demographic details, and more.
 All this information helps you create tailored experiences for each individual based on the existing data.

 Businesses can invest in different types of CRM systems that best match their business needs.
-You can only grow in the competitive market when you streamline your work process and deliver superior customer experiences.
+You can only grow in a competitive market by streamlining your workflow and delivering superior customer experiences.
 For that, you should understand different types of CRM and what they offer best.

-This type of CRM offers automation features so that you can get rid of mundane or day-to-day activities.
-Mundane tasks can include organizing new and existing leads, triggering email campaigns to your customers, responding to customer inquiries, etc. In short, operational CRM facilitates sales automation, marketing automation, and customer service automation which allows you to shift your focus on high-level activities in the organization.
+This type of CRM offers automation features that help you eliminate day-to-day tasks. .
+Mundane tasks can include organizing new and existing leads, triggering email campaigns to your customers, responding to customer inquiries, etc. In short, operational CRM facilitates sales automation, marketing automation, and customer service automation which allows you to shift your focus to high-level activities in the organization.

-It is designed to smoothen operational processes and transactions between a business and its prospects.
+It is designed to simplify operational processes and transactions between a business and its prospects.
 An advanced operational CRM provides you with various tools and features to enhance customer-related activities and improve the overall customer satisfaction level.
+Learn more

 With collaborative CRM, you can share customer information across the team and everyone can stay updated on the latest information.
-For teams that are dispersed across different locations, collaborative CRM can offer innumerable benefits.
+For teams spread across different locations, collaborative CRM can offer numerous benefits.
 It can ensure sales, marketing, and customer support teams are on the same page while sharing knowledge with customers.

-A collaborative CRM helps various teams to collaborate effectively and provide better service to customers.
+A collaborative CRM helps various teams to collaborate effectively and provide better customer service.
 With improved customer service, you can aim to generate higher revenue for your business and attain customer retention in the long run.

 Team managers or top-level executives in the organization can make use of analytical CRM to analyze customer data.
 It helps in making data-driven decisions and leads businesses in the right direction.
 Using analytical CRM, you can track different patterns and trends in the customer data to improve marketing strategies, customer service and optimize business operations.